 The American Medical Association, National Institute on Alcohol Abuse and Alcoholism, and the Substance Abuse and Mental Health Services Administration consider alcohol addiction a progressive disorder or disease.

-This is an often discussed and debated concept; it is often regarded as self-inflicted.
+This is an often discussed and debated concept, often regarded as self-inflicted.
 However, it fits all the criteria of the disease model of being chronic, frequently relapsing, having discernible symptoms, and requiring specific treatments.
 Alcoholism develops high tolerances to drinking, where one will have to pursue drinks with a higher percentage of alcohol to get drunk over time.
 Dependency also means withdrawal when a heavy drinker doesn’t have the correct alcohol levels in their body.

 The withdrawal symptoms can vary, ranging from minor things to severe and life-threatening complications.
 Some “light” withdrawal symptoms are migraines, nausea, anxiety, shakes, insomnia, profuse sweat, and fatigue.
 On the other hand, irregular heartbeat, high blood pressure, hallucinations, disorientation, and Delirium Tremens are more severe symptoms.

 Alcoholism impacts family members, partners, friends, and even colleagues.
 The social problems provoked by alcoholism include financial issues, unemployment, and legal issues derived from public intoxication and drunk driving.